magespecialist/m2-MSP_AdminRestriction/README.md

 # MSP AdminRestriction

-This module permits to deny access to Magento backend from unauthorized IPs.
+Deny access to Magento backend from **unauthorized IPs**.

+This module represents one of the **most effective Magento backend protection policy**.

 > Member of **MSP Security Suite**
 >